abbeygirl/nzedb/Sql-Queries.md

 ## Database administration for nZEDb

-A simple list of database SQL statements cut&paste ready
+A simple list of database SQL statements cut & paste ready.

+If you don't know what you're doing make backups first.

+If you do know what you're doing make backups first!

 ## Counting, finding and/or clearing nZEDb post-processing queues.